The City of Seal Beach Senior Transportation Services program provides free transportation services for Seal Beach residents ages 60 and over.

 Traffic Impact Study Guidelines

 The Orange County Transportation Authority (OCTA) is a multi-modal transportation agency serving Orange County.
-Orange County is kept moving with countywide bus and paratransit service; Metrolink rail service; the 91 Express Lanes toll facility; freeway, street, and road improvement projects; Share the Ride commuting options for individuals and employers; motorist aid services; and by regulating taxi operations.
-Here are the bus schedules for Route 1, Route 42, and Route 60.
+Orange County is kept moving with countywide bus and paratransit service; Metrolink rail service; the 91 Express Lanes toll facility; freeway, street, and road improvement projects.

-Finalized maps, times, and schedules will be available on the Seal Beach website and on Long Beach Transit buses and www.lbtransit.com in May.
+Finalized maps, times, and schedules are available on the Seal Beach website and on Long Beach Transit buses and www.lbtransit.com.